89jobrien/mdpy/README.md

 # mdpy
-Simple markdown viewer made with PySide6
+Simple markdown viewer I made in a day because I don't like paying for things.